isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 # Security Considerations

-Hashed data elision itself is intended to strengthen communication security, primarily by enhancing confidentiality (through elision) while also maintaining data integrity (through hashing).
-Supporting it with a signature system, as Gordian Envelope does, also allows for peer entity authentication, creating a strong foundation for overall communication security.
+Hashed data elision is intended to strengthen communication security, primarily by enhancing confidentiality (through elision) while also maintaining data integrity (through hashing).
+Supporting this with a signature system that signs hashes rather than original data also allows for peer entity authentication, creating a strong foundation for overall communication security.

-However, that security depends onthe strength of hashing algorithms (and encryption/signature algorithms if they’re used).
-Strong, unbroken hashes are required.
-Potential threats to hashes and encryption such as quantum computing would also result in threats to any hashed data elision system.
+However, that security depends on the strength of hashing algorithms and encryption/signature algorithms.
+Strong, unbroken hashes and encryption schemes are required.
+Potential threats to hashes and encryption such as quantum computing would result in threats to any hashed data elision system.

 # IANA Considerations